cubanismo/skunk_jcp/nsis/InstallerNotes.md

     Certutil -delStore TrustedPeople <Serial Number>

-To sign things using the certificate, use the helper scripts sign-driver.bat and sign-installer.bat.
+To sign things using the certificate, use the helper scripts sign-components.bat and sign-installer.bat.
 You must sign the USB driver installer *before* building the JCP installer, as the driver installer is embedded in the installer when building it!

-    sign-driver.bat <certname>.pfx <Password Used Above>
+    sign-components.bat <certname>.pfx <Password Used Above>
     makensis jcp.nsi
     sign-installer.bat <certname>.pfx <Password Used Above>